openebs-archive/e2e-tests/experiments/chaos/openebs_pool_network/README.md

 ### Procedure

 This scenario validates the behaviour of application and OpenEBS persistent volumes in the amidst of chaos induced on storage pool network.
-The litmus experiment fails the specified pool due to injected network delay and thereby losing the access to volumes being created on it.
+The e2e experiment fails the specified pool due to injected network delay and thereby losing the access to volumes being created on it.

-After injecting the chaos into the component specified via environmental variable, litmus experiment observes the behaviour of corresponding OpenEBS PV and the application which consumes the volume.
+After injecting the chaos into the component specified via environmental variable, e2e experiment observes the behaviour of corresponding OpenEBS PV and the application which consumes the volume.

 Based on the value of env DATA_PERSISTENCE, the corresponding data consistency util will be executed.
 At present only busybox and percona-mysql are supported.
-Along with specifying env in the litmus experiment, user needs to pass name for configmap and the data consistency specific parameters required via configmap in the format as follows:
+Along with specifying env in the e2e experiment, user needs to pass name for configmap and the data consistency specific parameters required via configmap in the format as follows:

     parameters.yml: |
       blocksize: 4k
       blockcount: 1024
       testfile: difiletest

-It is recommended to pass test-name for configmap and mount the corresponding configmap as volume in the litmus pod.
+It is recommended to pass test-name for configmap and mount the corresponding configmap as volume in the e2e pod.
 The above snippet holds the parameters required for validation data consistency in busybox application.

 For percona-mysql, the following parameters are to be injected into configmap.